Hurricane Maria Path: Tropical Storm Maria Follows Irma

 — 7 Weather (@7Weather) September 17, 2017

 In Chokoloskee and Everglades City, many were forced to leave their homes as flood waters reached 10 feet.
-90 percent of the population was left without electricity and water in the area, due to the destruction of power lines and water pipes.
-In Florida, wildlife displacement prompted a warning from The Florida Department of Health after alligators and snakes were spotted roaming the streets.
+Ninety percent of the population was left without electricity and water in the area due to the destruction of power lines and water pipes.
+In Florida, wildlife displacement prompted a warning from the Florida Department of Health after alligators and snakes were spotted roaming the streets.

 Right behind Irma, here comes Hurricane Maria https://t.co/tO7fQ8TKmt pic.twitter.com/hJdSf00qIp